cri-o/cri-o/scripts/automated-patch-releases.md

 # CRI-O Automated Patch Releases

-Automated Patch Releases provides an easy way of packaging and release new version of CRI-O
+Automated Patch Releases provide an easy way of packaging and releasing a new version of CRI-O
 This involves the use of Golang Scripts and Github Actions